jakemeinershagen/frogger/README.md

 https://20_games_challenge.gitlab.io/games/frogger/

 ToDo:
-- get despawner working
-- random patters for car spawning

 MVP:

-- Make and animate the game obstacles.
-All obstacles and platforms will cross the screen horizontally.
-	- Obstacles will alternate direction for each lane.
-	- The road has cars.
-Each lane has a unique pattern of cars, and speeds vary between lanes.
-	- The river has alternating lanes of logs and turtles.
-Some turtles can dive underwater periodically.
-		Some logs are actually crocodiles, which can eat the player if the player lands in their open mouth.
 - The player should die if:
 	- they leave the screen
 	- they are hit by a car